fac3m4n/dapp-template/README.md

-# ShadcnUI Dapp Template
+# Dapp Template

-This is a template to start building a Dapps on EVM using ShadcnUI.
+This is a template to start building a Dapps on EVM.
+It uses ShadcnUI for the UI and Next.js for the framework.